Daughter of the Sun (1962 film): Production

 The film followed up on the success of The Adventures of Lucky Pierre, a color film of the nudie cutie genre.
-Lewis and Friedman were determined to make a fourth film together, and decided to produce one in the nudist colony film genre, which was popular at the time.
-Since no nudist colonies existed near Chicago at the time, Lewis and Friedman relocated to film on location in Miami, Florida.
+Lewis and Friedman were determined to make a fourth film together, and decided to produce one in the nudist camp film genre, which was popular at the time.
+Since no nudist camps existed near Chicago at the time, Lewis and Friedman relocated to film on location in Miami, Florida.
 Daughter of the Sun was the first of many of Lewis' films to be shot in Miami, and to star Jerome Eden who later became a frequent collaborator of Lewis.

 Despite the box office success of Lucky Pierre, Lewis and Friedman did not feel they would be able to finance another color film quickly enough to capitalize on Lucky Pierre's success.
 Their solution was to shoot the majority of the film on cheaper black-and-white film, leaving the more expensive color film for the nude scenes.
 Rusty Allen, then working as a cigarette girl, was hired as the lead for her good looks and was billed as "the most beautiful woman in the world".